Peacecoco/LITA_Class_Documentation/README.md

 ### Structured Query Language (SQL)
 ---
 SQL is a standard language for relational database system.
 It is used for storing, retrieving and managing data in Relaational Database Management System (RDBMS).
 It allows user to relate databases and tables.
-It also allows user to query the dtaabse in a number of ways, using English-like statements.
+It also allows user to query the database in a number of ways, using English-like statements.
 Examples are:
 - MYSQL
 - Oracle
 - Postgre SQL